kilimi/ai-data-creator/backend/FILE_STRUCTURE_MIGRATION.md

 # File Structure Migration

-This document explains the updated file storage structure for the AI Data Creator project.
+This document explains the updated file storage structure for the LAI project.

 ## New File Structure